Azure/azure-sdk-for-python/doc/batch.rst

 -----------------------

 The Batch Client allows you to create, modify, and delete Batch Pools.
-You can find more information on pools in this `Overview of Azure Batch Features <https://azure.microsoft.com/en-us/documentation/articles/batch-api-basics/#pool>`__.
+You can find more information on pools in this `overview of Azure Batch features <https://azure.microsoft.com/en-us/documentation/articles/batch-api-basics/#pool>`__.

 .. code:: python

-	# Create a new pool with Cloud Services nodes
+	# Create a new pool of Windows nodes from Cloud Services
 	pool_config = batch.models.CloudServiceConfiguration(os_family='4')
 	new_pool = batch.models.PoolAddParameter(
 		'my_pool',